 The Adult Education/Literacy Program assesses student barriers and refers students to Region 5 lowaWORKS workshops and classes, the Youth Employment Program, and Vocational Rehabilitation services, including IDB and IVRS.
-Career Ready 101 online study is offered to Adult Literacy students in preparation for the National Career Readiness Certificate assessment.
-The assessment is at no cost to students who are enrolled in Region 5 lowaWorks and is administered at the Region 5 lowaWorks One-Stop.
+ACT WorkKeys Curriculum online study is offered to Adult Literacy students in preparation for the National Career Readiness Certificate assessment.
+The assessment is at no cost to students who are enrolled in Region 5 IowaWorks and is administered at the Region 5 IowaWorks One-Stop.